Skip to content

 Revival and reinvention

 In more recent times, visitors to the places in our care have celebrated May Day in old ways and new.
-Local primary school children have performed maypole dances across the country, from Wallington Hall in Northumbria, to Quarry Bank Mill in Cheshire, to Stowe Landscape Gardens in Buckinghamshire.
+Local primary school children have performed maypole dances across the country, from Wallington Hall in Northumbria, to Quarry Bank Mill in Cheshire, to Stowe Gardens in Buckinghamshire.

 Elsewhere, the long weekend has become a chance for families to explore many layers of history.
-Corfe Castle in Dorset – long the site of May Day frolics – now hosts re-enactments of Viking and Saxon conflict.
+Corfe Castle in Dorset – long the site of May Day dances – now hosts re-enactments of Viking and Saxon conflict.

 In 2019 at Stourhead in Wiltshire, the May festival came full circle.
 Among the classically inspired temples and statues, the Festival of Flora was celebrated once more with a day of activities.
 Garlands of daisies were constructed to the ancient cry: ‘Io Floralia!’